Donnelly asks HSE to suspend Covid-19 vaccinations at Beacon Hospital

 In a statement on Saturday, Mr Donnelly said the vaccinations of the teachers, significantly ahead of their place in the schedule, was “entirely inappropriate and completely unacceptable”.

-The south Dublin hospital had been running a Covid-19 vaccination centre on behalf of the Health Service Executive (HSE).
+The south Dublin hospital has vaccinated more than 9,000 frontline healthcare workers to date, and is being run as a vaccination centre on behalf of the HSE at no extra cost.

 Mr Donnelly said he had now asked the HSE “to suspend vaccine operations at the Beacon Hospital”, over the controversy.